 The Binding of Truth and Love

 The verse quoted above uses a phrase that I’ve read many times before.
-But never really thought about it carefully.
+But have never really thought about carefully.
 It has a kind of sentimental, emotional feel to it.
-And so, it really didn’t grab my attention.
+And so, is easy to just gloss over.

-I’m speaking specifically about that phrase, “love in truth“.
+I’m speaking specifically about that phrase, “love in the truth“.
 What does that really mean?

 Well, it’s a statement that actually binds love and truth together.